 Don’t fall for the marketing gimmicks.
-For example, the idea that something like grain-free is better – there’s no evidence at all that dogs and cats need a grain-free diet.
-There are very few gluten-intolerant dogs or cats.
-Of course there are exceptions (such as some Border Terriers or Irish Setters), but the vast majority of dogs and cats are not.”
+For example, the idea that something like grain-free is better – there’s no evidence at all that dogs and cats need a grain-free diet, and in fact grains are important in providing the extra nutrients needed in our pet’s diet to aid digestion.”

 Could feeding ‘alternative’ diets such as raw feeding and grain-free diets, actually be harmful to our pets?

 If all grains are cut from the diet and dogs (or cats) are fed on alternative diets such as raw food or a diet high in chickpeas for example instead of the normal grains used (oats, rye, barley); it may put your pet at increased risk of heart disease and in particular dilated cardiomyopathy.

 From nutritionist Lisa M. Freeman DVM PhD –

 “Heart disease is common in our companion animals, affecting 10-15% of all dogs and cats, with even higher rates in Cavalier King Charles Spaniels, Doberman Pinschers, and Boxer dogs.
 Most nutritional recommendations focus on treating dogs and cats with heart disease and there is much less information on the role of diet in causing heart disease.

 However, a recent increase in heart disease in dogs eating certain types of diets may shed light on the role of diet in causing heart disease.
 It appears that diet may be increasing dogs’ risk for heart disease because owners have fallen victim to the many myths and misperceptions about pet food.”